What Is the Atmosphere?

 Gases in Earth's Atmosphere

-Nitrogen and oxygen are by far the most common; dry air is composed of about 78% nitrogen (N2) and about 21% oxygen (O2).
-Argon, carbon dioxide (CO2), and many other gases are also present in much lower amounts; each makes up less than 1% of the atmosphere's mixture of gases.
-The atmosphere also includes water vapor.
-The amount of water vapor present varies a lot, but on average is around 1%.
-There are also many small particles - solids and liquids - "floating" in the atmosphere.
-These particles, which scientists call "aerosols", include dust, spores and pollen, salt from sea spray, volcanic ash, smoke, and more.
+Nitrogen and oxygen are by far the most common gases in our atmosphere.
+Dry air is composed of about 78% nitrogen (N2) and about 21% oxygen (O2).
+The remaining less than 1% of the atmosphere is a mixture of gases, including argon (Ar) and carbon dioxide (CO2).
+The atmosphere also contains varying amounts of water vapor, on average about 1%.
+There are also many, tiny, solid or liquid particles, called aerosols, in the atmosphere.
+Aerosols can be made of dust, spores and pollen, salt from sea spray, volcanic ash, smoke, and pollutants introduced through human activity.

-The atmosphere grows thinner (less dense and lower in pressure) as one moves upward from Earth's surface.
-It gradually gives way to the vacuum of outer space.
-There is no precise "top" of the atmosphere.
-Air becomes so thin at altitudes between 100 and 120 km (62-75 miles) up that for many purposes that range of heights can be considered the boundary between the atmosphere and space.
-However, there are very thin but measurable traces of atmospheric gases hundreds of kilometers/miles above Earth's surface.
+The atmosphere becomes thinner (less dense and lower in air pressure) the further it extends from the Earth's surface.
+It gradually gives way to the vacuum of space.
+There is no precise top of the atmosphere, but the area between 100-120 km (62-75 miles) above the Earth's surface is often considered the boundary between the atmosphere and space because the air is so thin here.
+However, there are measurable traces of atmospheric gases beyond this boundary, detectable for hundreds of kilometers/miles from Earth's surface.

-There are several different regions or layers in Earth's atmosphere.
+There are several unique layers in Earth's atmosphere.
 Each has characteristic temperatures, pressures, and phenomena.
-We live in the troposphere, the lowest layer, where most clouds are found and almost all weather occurs.
-Some jet aircraft fly in the next higher layer, the stratosphere, which contains the jet streams and the ozone layer.
-Temperatures reacj their lowest in the mesosphere, because the there are almost no air molecules there to absorb heat energy.
-The sky also changes from blue to black in the mesosphere, because there are so few molecules for light to refract off of there.
-And fartherst from the surface we have the thermosphere, which is the widest layer of the atmosphere and absorbs much of the harmful radiation that reaches Earth from th Sun.
-The exosphere represents the transition from Earth's atmosphere to space.
+We live in the troposphere, the layer closest to Earth's surface, where most clouds are found and almost all weather occurs.
+Some jet aircraft fly in the next layer, the stratosphere, which contains the jet streams and a region called the ozone layer.
+The next layer, the mesosphere, is the coldest because the there are almost no air molecules there to absorb heat energy.
+There are so few molecules for light to refract off of that the sky also changes from blue to black in this layer.
+And farthest from the surface we have the thermosphere, which absorbs much of the harmful radiation that reaches Earth from the Sun, causing this layer to reach extremely high temperatures.
+Beyond the thermosphere is the exosphere, which represents the transition from Earth's atmosphere to space.

 Earth is not the only world with an atmosphere.
-All of the planets - and even a few moons - in our solar system have atmospheres.
-Some have clouds, wind, rain and powerful storms.
-Recently scientists have also begun to get glimpses of atmospheres of planets in other solar systems .
+Each of the planets - and even a few moons - in our solar system have an atmosphere.
+Some planets have active atmospheres with clouds, wind, rain and powerful storms.
+Scientists use light spectroscopy to observe the atmospheres of planets and moons in other solar systems .